protojour/authly/README.md

 ### Kubernetes example (recommended)

-An example Kubernetes deployment is available in [`testfiles/k8s`](testfiles/k8s), which includes the Authly-compatible [Arx gateway](https://github.com/protojour/arx), [OpenBao](https://openbao.org/) for its main encryption key, the correct routing and setup for Authly to provision an example service with mTLS, and uses the Kubernetes Secrets for its core identity.
+An example Kubernetes deployment is available in [`testfiles/k8s`](testfiles/k8s), which includes the Authly-compatible [Arx gateway](https://github.com/protojour/arx), [OpenBao](https://openbao.org/) for its main encryption key, the correct routing and setup for Authly to provision [an example service](crates/authly-testservice) with mTLS, and uses Kubernetes Secrets for its core identity.

 ```bash
 just k8s-test-deploy